0xadri/0xadri/README.md

 As of February 2025 I resumed my software developer career, kicking this off with self-studies focused on Fullstack JavaScript.

-I used to be a programmer from 2010 to 2017.
-I took a 7-year break where I still worked in tech but in non-technical positions.
+I worked as a programmer from 2010 to 2017.
+Then in non-technical positions, but still in tech, from 2018 to 2024.

-My education includes a BEng Hons (Bachelor) in Computer Engineering, a Backend Developer Bootcamp in London/UK (FDM Group) and a Java Certification.
+My education includes a BEng Hons (Bachelor) in Computer Engineering, and a Backend Developer Bootcamp in London.

 # 🛠️ Tech Stack